glouppe/info8010-deep-learning/lecture6.md

 ???

-Don't go deep into architectures here.
 The point is the paradigm shift: from "find a good ImageNet model and fine-tune" to "pick a foundation model that already understands your domain."
-Transformer internals are covered in a later lecture.

 DINOv2: self-supervised, no labels needed.
 Learns from image structure alone.
 CLIP/SigLIP: trained on image-text pairs.
 Learns visual concepts from natural language supervision.